 - Through the Ajax app.
 In case of fire alarm, you will see a pop-up message in Ajax app suggesting to turn off the built-in sirens.

-- Using the KeyPad.
-To turn off the built-in sirens in case of fire alarm, press the “*” button on the KeyPad.
+- Using the KeyPad/KeyPad Plus (if Interconnected FireProtect Alarms feature is enabled).
+To turn off the built-in sirens in case of fire alarm, press the “*” button on the KeyPad/KeyPad Plus.

-Please note that for this to work you need to priorly select Mute alarm command for this button in the KeyPad settings.
+Please note that for this to work you need to priorly select Mute Interconnected Fire Alarm command for this button in the KeyPad/KeyPad Plus settings.

 If smoke and/or temperature levels do not restore to normal values, in 10 minutes, the FireProtect/FireProtect Plus turns on the siren again.